 Commercial models may also receive a bonus if the company wants to use the ad for three or more years, or in perpetuity.
 This is something you should think about before accepting the go-see because when a company has the option of using your image forever, you could lose out on any work for similar companies or products for the rest of your life.
 You have to decide if you might lose a lot of work in the future for a small bonus today, or accept the bonus and take your chances.

 4. Fill Out The Necessary Forms

 For some pharmaceutical and insurance go-sees, models will need to list any jobs done within those industries for the past three years.
 They might ask for the shoot dates, what type of pharmaceutical product you promoted, and what was your character type in the ad.
 Always keep a list of these jobs on your phone so you have easy access to the details.

-The first thing you should do when you arrive at the go-see is add your name (and sometimes your agent’s contact info) to the sign in sheet.
+The first thing you should do when you arrive at the modeling audition is add your name (and sometimes your agent’s contact info) to the sign-in sheet.
 This lets the casting director know who is next in line to be shot, so don’t sign in until you are 100 percent ready.
 You don’t want to be in a situation where you sign in, start doing work on your hair or makeup, they call you, and you have to tell them you’re “almost done.”

 You will almost always be asked to also write down your basic measurements when you sign in (including hat and glove size), as well as an address.
 If you’re traveling to the go-see from out of state, I recommend leaving the latter blank as you don’t want anyone to think there may be an issue with you arriving on time for the booking.